r0ml/SwiftyPython/README.md

 The Mac app which import SwiftyPython should have a folder called `venv`.
 The PYTHONPATH will include `venv` and `venv/site-packages` (where the `requirements.txt` will install packages).

+## Building an app using SwiftyPython

+- If you enable hardened runtime, you have to disable library validation.
+- You have to disable user script sandboxing in XCode to allow pip to install into venv/site-packages